- Can dogs see colour?

 The eye has many intricate mechanisms for processing light, with the retina doing a big part of the work.
 It’s also the place where the differences between dog vision and human vision are most evident.

 The retina is made of cells that function as light sensors.
 A special type called cones are responsible for the colours we see and while we have blue, red and green cones, dogs have only two types: a blue cone and a cone that falls somewhere between red and green.

 A dog’s vision has evolved to allow them to hunt at dawn and dusk.
 As a consequence, they see much better in dim light than us humans do.

 Wider degree of peripheral vision

-Dogs have amazing peripheral vision.
-While humans have a field of view that extends to 180 degrees, some dog breeds can see 240 degrees, giving them an almost panoramic view.
+What dogs lack in full-colour vision, they make up with their amazing peripheral vision ability.
+While humans have a field of view that extends to 180 degrees, dogs can see 240 degrees, giving them an almost panoramic view.
 The fact that their eyes are set wider apart than ours also helps them see things that we would have to turn our head to notice.

 Dogs are more sensitive to changes in motion than humans.
-This is partly due to the higher numbers of rods in their retinas.
-These days we can hardly imagine our furry friends going on the prowl at night, but their ability to easily detect motion, combined with their excellent vision in dim light, made them quite fearless hunters in the wild.
+These days we can hardly imagine our dog friends going on the prowl at night, but their ability to easily detect motion combined with their excellent vision in dim light, made them quite fearless nocturnal hunters in their wild days.

 What colours can dogs see best?

 The answer to the question can dogs see colour is a definite yes, but there are certain colours that are more evident than others and some colours that don’t show up at all on their radar.
 A dog’s world is basically made up of shades of blue, yellow and grey, with red, green and orange colours missing from their spectrum.
 This is why yellow and blue toys make the biggest impression on your dog, while red balls can be left completely forgotten in the grass.

 What do dogs see when they watch TV?